hdl-registers/hdl-registers/doc/sphinx/rst/extensions/extensions_custom_generator.rst

 Writing a custom code generator
 ===============================

-The register code generator API in hdl_registers is carefully designed to be very extensible.
+The register code generator API in hdl-registers is carefully designed to be very extensible.
 Writing and using your own custom code generator is very simple.

 The key is to inherit the :class:`.RegisterCodeGenerator` class, as seen in the example below.